gpozzi/sql-projects/managing-big-data-with-sql/README.md

 Throughout the course I worked with two datasets, each one with a different business case, explained in the following links:

 - 🐶 [**Dognition**](https://github.com/gpozzi/sql-projects/tree/main/managing-big-data-with-sql/dognition): Dognition is a company that sells dogs personality tests.
-Goal: figure out what business changes it could implement to increase the number of tests users complete on their website.
+The goal of this business case is to figure out what changes it could implement to increase the number of tests users complete on their website.

 - 👔 [**Dillards**](https://github.com/gpozzi/sql-projects/tree/main/managing-big-data-with-sql/dillards): exploratory data analysis queries to figure out relevant data about Dillard's sales dataset.